tournepivoine/shinpokered-fr/README.md

 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red, which we used as reference points for the Girl sprites and the Battle Tent.
 * jojobear13 & Mateo - HP/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!
+* BGVC - Composed the original 4-channel version of the unused trading music.
 * wrulfy - Technical advice
 * suloku - Technical advice regarding setting where you spawn after beating the Elite Four.
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.